cyrildewit/eloquent-viewable/README.md

 php artisan vendor:publish --provider="CyrildeWit\EloquentViewable\EloquentViewableServiceProvider" --tag="config"
 ```

-Alternatively, if you want to make bigger changes in the migrations, you can publish them using:
+Alternatively, if you want to make bigger changes to the migrations, you can publish them using:

 ```winbatch
 php artisan vendor:publish --provider="CyrildeWit\EloquentViewable\EloquentViewableServiceProvider" --tag="migrations"